SCATTERED AFFINITIES

 Via the works of Catherine Beaugrand, Mira Bernabeu, Heath Bunting, Daniel G. Andújar, Juan Fernando Herrán, Jan-Peter E.R.
 Sonntag and Eulalia Valldosera, “Scattered Affinities” attempts to create spaces for reflection on new forms of relations and of human behaviour.

-By means of photographs, light installations, , sculpture and the Internet, the artists try to find their way through the interstices of the complex networks, in search of specific fields of action for people with disparate and divergent interests.
+By means of photographs, light installations, video, sculpture and the Internet, the artists try to find their way through the interstices of the complex networks, in search of specific fields of action for people with disparate and divergent interests.

-The phenomenon of globalization has operated a dramatic change in the relationships established between individuals – and in those that maintain with their surroundings – due, to a great extent, to the invisibility of the subjects holding power and making decisions, as well as to the growing complexity of the events that produce effects on a worldwide or universal scale, a fact which in many cases leads to feelings of frustration and impotence before the impossibility of defining personal individual behaviours.
+The phenomenon of globalization has operated a dramatic change in the relationships established between individuals – and in those that these maintain with their surroundings – due, to a great extent, to the invisibility of the subjects holding power and making decisions, as well as to the growing complexity of the events that produce effects on a worldwide or universal scale, a fact which in many cases leads to feelings of frustration and impotence before the impossibility of defining personal individual behaviours.
 Nevertheless, and in spite of the complicated distance between the effects and the causes imposed on us by such an interconnected reality, certain free zones, expressive voids, do exist that not only inform of the possibility of other forms of relationships but resist that single direction proposed by a way of thinking that values economic factors to the detriment of the social and spiritual values of any given community.

 To work in these free zones propounded by these artists, does not imply either a direct confrontation with globalization or a melancholy resort towards an allegedly lost – and fragmentary – Arcadia; rather it intends to create a space for reflection in the search for other networks and circuits that extend in all the spheres of human activity in a large majority of society., the origin of which lie in an experience and memory of a place or community, as opposed to the essentially future and de-territorial dimension proposed by the world’s new order.